Jonestown in Performing Arts

 • Earlier this year, there was a flurry of publicity about a new video game, still in development and set for release in 2017, that, according to the publicity surrounding it, puts the player in the position of a man trying to rescue his nephew from “a commune or cult in South America called the Collective Justice Mission” similar to Peoples Temple and Jonestown.
 The game itself – The Church in the Darkness – is described by its production company here.
 Various descriptions and reviews of the game include those at Killscreen, GameZone, True Achievements, TechTimes, Kotaku, and Inverse.

 • A second game – which received less publicity – is known as both Outlast II and Outcast II.
-While not as overt as The Church of the Darkness, the references to the Jonestown juggernaut (900 dead = gore + religion) translate to a gaming delight, as shown in coverage of the game by Only SP, and an early teaser on YouTube, and in a NeoGAF discussion thread.
+While not as overt as The Church of the Darkness, the references to the Jonestown juggernaut (900 dead = gore + religion) translate to a gaming delight, as shown in an early teaser on YouTube.